Partners

 NOTE: A draft engagement letter outlining sample sizes and percentages must be approved by the Department prior to the conclusion of principal photography on the film production activity in the State.
 The Department will determine sample sizes and percentages.

-Maryland Small Films must submit copies of receipts of payment for ALL costs submitted to qualify as a direct cost in their final documentation.
+Maryland Small Films must submit copies of receipts and proof of payment for ALL expenses submitted to qualify as a direct cost in their final documentation.

-The Maryland Film Office will review the Application for Final Tax Credit Certification, all closing documentation, receipts, and the independent auditor’s report for completeness, accuracy, and to confirm the total amount of direct costs.
-Based on the actual total of direct costs (authorized costs only) as established by the Film Office’s review, the Department will issue a Final Tax Credit Certificate to the film production entity which will not exceed the amount of tax credits specified in the original Letter of Qualification.
+The Maryland Film Office will review the Application for Final Tax Credit Certification, all closing documentation, receipts, and, if required, the independent auditor’s report for completeness, accuracy, and to confirm the total amount of authorized direct costs.
+Based on the final total of authorized direct costs as confirmed by the Film Office’s review, the Department will issue a Final Tax Credit Certificate to the film production entity which will not exceed the amount of tax credits specified in the Letter of Qualification.

 General Tax Credit Rules: